Does Faith In Practice require volunteers to be vaccinated against COVID-19 to serve on a team?

 Are Guatemalan Volunteers vaccinated?

-Any Guatemalan volunteer who is serving on the mission team and is not fully vaccinated will be disclosed to the team and additional measures will be taken to keep everyone safe.
+Any local Guatemalan volunteer who is serving on the mission team and is not fully vaccinated will be disclosed to the team and additional measure will be taken to keep everyone safe.

 What PPE is provided for volunteers?